-- Does the entity have the staffing and capacity to perform the responsibilities set forth in the CoC's Governance Charter as the responsibility of the Collaborative Applicant? - Does the entity have fiscal and grant management procedures in place to administer the CoC planning grant?
-This Includes: adhering to required internal controls, recordkeeping policies, and timeliness requirements; preparing budgets; ensuring expenses are eligible. - o Will they commit to serving the entire geographic area? - How will the CoC or entity provide Planning Grant match? - After the procurement process, the CoC Board Workgroup will make a recommendation to the CoC Board and the CoC Board will vote on the new Collaborative Applicant. - The CoC and Collaborative Applicant will enter into a Memorandum of Understanding for five years (or shorter if recommended by the CoC Board), and once signed, the designation will be formalized in the Governance Charter during the next round of review and updates.
+- Does the entity have fiscal and grant management procedures in place to administer the CoC planning grant?
+This Includes: adhering to required internal controls, recordkeeping policies, and timeliness requirements; preparing budgets; ensuring expenses are eligible. - Will they commit to serving the entire geographic area? - How will the CoC or entity provide Planning Grant match? - After the procurement process, the CoC Board Workgroup will make a recommendation to the CoC Board and the CoC Board will vote on the new Collaborative Applicant. - The CoC and Collaborative Applicant will enter into a Memorandum of Understanding for five years (or shorter if recommended by the CoC Board), and once signed, the designation will be formalized in the Governance Charter during the next round of review and updates.